-Within each plots the number of individual plants will be counted, distinguishing the gender of the plant (male, femail, unknown) and life-stage (recruit, mature), along with the percentage of mature plants flowering.
+Within each plots the number of individual plants will be counted, distinguishing the gender of the plant (male, female, hermaphrodite (with proprtion of male and female flowers recorded), unknown) and life-stage (recruit less than 1 year old and not previously recorded, mature individual), along with the percentage of mature plants flowering.

+Individual Spiny Rice-flower plants may have multiple stems growing from ground level.
+It may be difficult to determine whether a clump of stems is a single individual or multiple individuals, without extensive and destructive excavation or genetic analysis.
+For the purposes of plant counts, it is assumed that all stems within 10 cm of each other are the same individual.
+This is a conservative approach, and may under-estimate the number of plants in some cases.
+Recruits are expected to be recogniseable during the monitoring period, since they would normally retain their cotyledons during winter and early spring.
+It is acknowledged that, as they grow into larger plants, recruits growing very close to established plants will no longer be counted as individuals.

 The cover of vegetation (by species) within each plot will be measured using a point-intercept method.
 Four lines will be established to cover the plot (running W-E, set 50, 150, 250, 350, 450 cm from the northern edge).
 Along each line, the species (or rock, bare ground, litter) touching the tape at each 40 cm interval will be recorded, meaning each plot is sampled by 60 points.
 This data will provide the list of the five most abundant species in each plot, the cover of weeds and the cover of bare ground (bareground +litter+ rock).
 Biomass height will be estimated on a simple 3-point ordinal scale (Low-0-20cm, Moderate-20-40cm, High-40+cm), with reference to the maximum expected height of the grass sward in this ecosystem (tussock height ~60 cm), ignoring inflorescences.